espressomd/espresso/doc/sphinx/particles.rst

     Additional features
     ~~~~~~~~~~~~~~~~~~~

-    The behaviour of virtual sites can be fine-tuned with the following
+    The behavior of virtual sites can be fine-tuned with the following
     switches in ``myconfig.hpp``.

     - VIRTUAL_SITES_NO_VELOCITY specifies that the velocity of virtual sites is not computed